xeluxee/competitest.nvim/README.md

 - `testcases_input_file_format`: string representing how testcases input files should be named (see [modifiers](#available-modifiers))
 - `testcases_output_file_format`: string representing how testcases output files should be named (see [modifiers](#available-modifiers))
 - `companion_port`: competitive companion port number
-- `receive_print_message`: if true notify user that plugin is ready to receive testcases or that testcases have just been received
+- `receive_print_message`: if true notify user that plugin is ready to receive testcases, problems and contests or that they have just been received

 ### Local configuration